Different Types Of Carpet & Fabric Pests

 Three long appendages that protrude from their abdomens at the rear can be easily identified as silverfish.
 Their appearance is fish-like with a tapered body measuring approximately 2cm long and dull, silvery colour.

 Silverfish lay eggs in darkened places or small crevices.
 The eggs hatch after 2-8 weeks.
 The resulting nymph is a miniature of an adult silverfish.
 Silverfish can cause harm to their homes by eating cereals, moist flour, paper with glue (such as book bindings or wallpaper), starch in clothing, and rayon fabrics.

-Silverfish also consume sugar, coffee and hair, as well as common items like photos, sugar, coffee and even dandruff.
+Silverfish also consume sugar, coffee, hair, and common items like photos, sugar, coffee, and even dandruff.
 Silverfish can survive for up to a year without food and will attack leatherware and synthetic fabrics in times of hunger.

 Silverfish can cause damage to paper and books by eating on the surface.
-Although they don’t have strong jaws, they will tend to scrape away the surface until it breaks through.
+Although they don’t have strong jaws, they tend to scrape the surface away until it breaks through.
 This is evident by a book cover that looks almost lace-like.

 Silverfish can be introduced into homes in Australia by bringing in infected papers, books, and cardboard boxes.